xaju5/myUnityScripts/README.md

 ### Player2DMovement

 A script to move a 2D Character.
-Currently, It lets you choose between two types of movement: a Zelda-like WASD Top-down movement and a follow the mouse movement.
+It is a collection of diferent types of movement all in one file to make it easier to compare between themselves.
+Currently, It lets you choose between three types of movement:
+	1. Zelda-like WASD Top-down movement.
+	2. Follow the mouse movement.
+	3. Click and go movement.
 More movements to come.
 The Character's GameObject requieres a RigidBody2D Component.